ronaldvanmanen/FFmpegSharp/README.md

 ### Languages and Frameworks

-FFmpegSharp uses C# as its primary development language and .NET 6 as its primary target framework.
+FFmpegSharp uses C# as its primary development language and .NET Standard 2.0 as its primary target framework.

 ### Building